 Any propulsion-related part or battery which is scheduled for replacement as required maintenance in the written instructions required by subsection (c)(5) shall be warranted for the period of time or mileage, whichever first occurs, prior to the first scheduled replacement point for that part.
 If the part fails prior to the first scheduled replacement, the part shall be repaired or replaced by the vehicle manufacturer.
 Any such part required or replaced under warranty shall be warranted for the remainder of the period prior to the first scheduled replacement point for the part.

-Repair or replacement of any propulsion-related part or battery shall be performed at no charge to the vehicle owner at a warranty station, except as provided under CCR, title 13, section 2037, subsection (d)(4).
+Repair, replacement, or adjustment of any propulsion-related part or battery shall be performed at no charge to the vehicle owner at a warranty station, except as provided under CCR, title 13, section 2037, subsection (d)(4).
 For purposes of this section, the written instructions required by section 2037 subsection (e) and referenced by section 2037 subsection (d)(4) shall refer to the written instructions required in subsection (c)(5) of this section.

 Except as provided for in subsection (c)(4)(D) above, warranty claims and services or repairs shall be accepted and provided by all entities of the vehicle manufacturer's authorized service network.